-The commodity is a basic good that is used in the manufacturing of other products and services, or as a store of value, manufactured or grown by different producers across the globe with little or no differentiation.
+The commodity is a basic commodity used in manufacturing other products and services or as a store of value, manufactured or grown by different global producers with little or no differentiation.

 Types of Commodities

 Metals are generally manufactured by processing mined ore.
 Steel, copper, aluminium, gold, and silver are some of the most common metallic commodities.
 Metals can further be classified into two categories:

 - Industrial Metals – These types of metals are abundantly available and are generally used in industrial activities like the manufacturing of a huge number of products.
 As they are good conductors of heat and electricity, they can be found in most of the products we use daily.
 Copper, lead, zinc, tin, and aluminum are a few most prevalent examples of industrial metals.

 - Precious Metals – These types of metals are valued higher than industrial metals because they are not abundantly available and are difficult to mine and produce.
 They are used for both industrial purposes and stores of value.
 Investors and traders buy and hold them for the safety of capital or gains.

 It mainly provides fuels to run motors, appliances, and even space rockets.
 It plays an integral part in the overall functioning of the world.
 Commodities like oil, electricity, natural gas, gasoline, and ethanol are a few common examples.